These Lemon Lavender Butter Cookies could make a great gift for family and friends! Bake them in the winter and they will bring summer closer to you.

 - Add the egg and lemon zest and keep mixing.

-- Incorporate flour, baking powder, salt and lavender.
+- Incorporate flour, baking powder, salt, and lavender.

 - Shape the dough into a ball with your hands, wrap it in plastic foil and refrigerate it for 30 mins.

-- Meanwhile, preheat the oven at 350F.
+- Meanwhile, preheat the oven to 350F.

 - Re-roll the scraps and continue cutting the dough into cookies until you finish the batch.